Tomruler/beyondallbuttplug/bpio/bar_widget_docs.md

 ### BAB EVENT: POWER
 - Set the power of one or more vibration motors on the connected device permanantly (5 minutes).
 By default sets 10%.
 - Resets after receiving another POWER command with 0%
+- Cancels all other ongoing power events when recieved.
 - NOTE: Stacks with other vibration commands
 - Params:
     - Motor: Which Motor (-1 for all, 0 for 1st, 1 for 2nd etc)